 The Sproker Spaniel takes up after the best traits of both its parents but it is far from your average designer dog.
 In fact, these pups are still bred as working dogs because of their reliable nature and resilient personalities.

-The Spaniels are said to be originated in France and they were first mentioned in the 14th century by Gaston III, the eleventh count of Foix.
+The Spaniels, in general, are said to have originated in France and they were first mentioned in the 14th century by Gaston III, the eleventh count of Foix.
 While this mixture- the Sprocker Spaniel originated somewhere in America a little over 20 years ago.

-Since both the American and English Spaniels were hunting dogs it is no wonder that their offsprings are athletic, nimble, and handsome dogs.
+Since both the American and English Spaniels were hunting dogs it is no wonder that their offspring are athletic, agile, and handsome dogs.

 Today’s Sprocker Spaniel was only bred intentionally two decades ago but the breed remains quite popular and loved amongst dog owners.

 What are the common features of a Sprocker Spaniel?

 They said, mix two great things and you will only get something even greater, and rightly said indeed.
 The same can be said for the Sprocker Spaniel which takes up closely after its parent breeds in terms of appearance.

 So, the following are some of the common features of a Sprocker Spaniel.

 - Strong and athletic bodies – These dogs are generally bigger than the Cocker Spaniels but smaller than the English Springer Spaniels.
 With an approximate height of 40 to 50cm, these dogs have strong, athletic, and well-proportioned bodies.